2022 Annual Report

 Division Chief: Albert Rodriguez | Deputy Chief: Michael Moore

-- Bond Transactions: Provided legal services on $18 billion of City bond issues which financed City capital projects or refinanced previously issued bonds.
+- Bond Transactions: Provided legal services on more than $17 billion of City bond issues that financed City capital projects or refinanced previously issued bonds.

-- Bond Refinancings: Refinancing transactions resulted in debt service savings of $1.8 billion for City bond issuers.
+- Bond Refinancings: Refinancing transactions resulted in debt service savings in excess of $800 million for City bond issuers.

-- Taxi Medallion Loan Restructuring Program: Advised and assisted the New York City Taxi and Limousine Commission and other City agencies in negotiating and structuring the City's Medallion Relief Program to reduce the debt burdens of distressed New York City medallion owners.
+- Taxi Medallion Loan Restructuring Program: Advised and assisted the New York City Taxi & Limousine Commission and other City agencies in negotiating and structuring the City's Medallion Relief Program to reduce the debt burdens of distressed New York City medallion owners.
+Resulted in more than 1,400 medallion loans being restructured, saving drivers in excess of $350 million.

-- Homeless Shelter Contracts: Worked with DHS and OMB on amendments to the current form of contracts which finance shelter facilities and proposals to finance shelter facilities with City bond financing.
+- Homeless Shelter Contracts: Worked with the Department of Homeless Services and the Office of Management and Budget on amendments to the current form of contracts which finance shelter facilities and proposals to finance shelter facilities with City bond financing.

 Special Federal Litigation

-- Protest Cases: Defending law enforcement (first responders/high ranking officials) and the former Mayor in the many federal lawsuits stemming from protests following the 2020 death of George Floyd.
-Specifically, the Division handles 10 consolidated matters pending in the SDNY seeking monetary and equitable relief as well as class certification; and more than 70 other cases filed separately in both the SDNY and EDNY covering 83 protest locations. .
+- Protest Cases: Defended law enforcement, including first responders and high-ranking officials as well as the former Mayor, in the many Federal lawsuits stemming from protests following the tragic 2020 death of George Floyd.
+The Division continues to handle 10 consolidated matters pending in the Southern District of New York (SDNY) seeking monetary and equitable relief as well as class certification.
+The Division is also handling more than 70 other cases filed separately in both the SDNY and Eastern District of New York covering 83 protest locations.

 Tax & Bankruptcy Litigation